What I've Been Up To Lately - SPring/Summer 2025

 Professionally

-- Over halfway through year number twenty-two as an educator!
+- May marked the finish of year number twenty-two as an educator!

 - One class of 7th grade science on the schedule, too.
 The only other year I taught 7th grade was the year after the Covid shutdown, and it was such an unrewarding experience that I vowed never to do so again.
 But this year, teaching one section of 7th grade science opened the door for one of my colleagues to start a new initiative at the school, so I went with it.
 The new initiative is going great, and I absolutely love the group of kids I ended up with.
 It has been the great surprise of my school year.